Friday, 31 August 2012

 Having learnt that the changeover from the Hammersmith & City line to the District line to the East was literally an interminable walk at Barking Station, I was minded to get off just before Barking.

-I decided on West Ham and took a seat waiting for the District line tube to arrive.
-I have noticed that people do take up the priority seating places for the slightly incapable though on most occasions those seats have been vacated for me, since I do use a cane.
+I decided to change at West Ham and took a seat, to wait for the District line tube to arrive.
+I have also noticed that some people take up the priority seating places for the slightly incapable though on most occasions those seats have been vacated for me since I do use a cane.

-At other times, I have demanded the use of the priority seating if it is obvious that the occupier is not in need of it.
+At other times, I have demanded the use of priority seating if it is obvious that the occupier does not require it.

 The voice of a preacher man